starchildluke/astro/src/pages/post/unusual-side-effect.md

 - phones
 ---

-I'm a big fan of Marijn van Hoorn's blogosphere and they wrote a piece on [how they got vaccinated](https://marijn.uk/thegarden/12021/03/vaccinated/).
+I'm a big fan of Marijn van Hoorn's blogosphere and they wrote a piece on how they got vaccinated (can't find the blog post now).
 My favourite line was the last one:

 > It’s been a day, and other than a dull annoyance in my upper arm and a sudden urge to buy a Windows Phone, i haven’t noticed any symptoms.
 I’ve heard the Pfizer one is worse on the second go, though, so wish me luck!